braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/filters.md

 # Filters

 > This reference article provides an overview of filters in Liquid, and covers which filters are supported by Braze.
+Looking for ideas on how you can use these filters?
+Check out our [Liquid Use Case Library]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/).

 {% raw %}